Grzegorzsa/zen-custom-fields/readme.md

 <code><?php echo zen_field('field name','column name', 'table name') ?></code>

-If you have only one column of values you can put table name in second parameter.
+If you have only one column with values you can put table name in second parameter.

 ###Iteration over values in tables